bodangren/nextjs-14-codecamp/Unit 1 Typescript Foudations/unit-1-day-4-lesson-plan.md

 #### Practical Task:
 Ask the student to create enums for blog categories and post status, then use them in a function that filters posts.

-### Chunk 5: Any and Unknown Types in Blog Development (30 minutes)

-#### Information to Present:
-- The 'any' type and its implications in blog data handling
-- Using 'unknown' for type-safe handling of external blog data (e.g., API responses)
-- Best practices for using 'any' and 'unknown' in the blog application

-#### Comprehension Check Questions:
-1. What are the risks of using the 'any' type in our blog application?
-2. How can the 'unknown' type improve type safety when dealing with external blog data?

-#### Practical Task:
-Guide the student through scenarios where 'any' and 'unknown' might be used in the blog application, such as handling data from an external API.

 ## Extended Coding Challenge (30 minutes)

 Create a basic structure for managing blog posts using TypeScript.
 The system should: